LianAldrich/my-first-repo/README.md

 ### **Purpose**

-I am doing this course in order to give me the necessary skills to become a skilled hacker in order to escape my shambles of a life and hopefully recover who I once was.
+I am doing this course in order to free me from Africa.

 ### Reading